Danny15278/ray_tracing_tool/README.md

 # Image Ray-Tracing Tool

-A software ray-tracing image tool developed in modern, raw C++ without the use of any external graphics APIs or libraries, being purely CPU based.
+A ray-tracing image tool developed in modern, raw C++ without the use of any external graphics APIs or libraries.<br>
 Based on concepts introduced in Peter Shirley, Trevor David Black, and Steve Hollasch's book "Ray Tracing in One Weekend".
 After compiling main.cpp, ray-traced image files are produced in the .ppm file format.